A $5,800 whisky bottle Japan gave to Mike Pompeo is missing. The State Department is looking for it.

 This isn’t the first foreign gift to disappear from federal custody.

 President Harry S. Truman established a presidential library to donate back to the government the gifts he had received.
-In March 1978, two men broke into the library, shattered the glass case in the lobby, and made off with three gemstone-studded ceremonial swords and two daggers.
+In March 1978, two men broke into the library, shattered the glass case in the lobby and made off with three gemstone-studded ceremonial swords and two daggers.
 The blades had been gifts from the Shah of Iran, the Crown Prince of Saudi Arabia and the King of Saudi Arabia.

 The thieves carried off the heist in under a minute, the Daily Beast reported.
 More than four decades later, the case is still active and unsolved.

 The price tag of the missing whisky bottle captured the attention of commentators on social media Thursday.
-Though whisky is typically associated with Scotland, the first designated whisky distillery opened in Japan in 1923.
+Japan’s first designated whisky distillery opened in 1923.

 Japanese varieties have gained global notoriety since then — and some can fetch thousands of dollars.
 The most expensive bottle ever sold, a 55-year-old Yamazaki, went for roughly $795,000 at an auction in Hong Kong in 2020.